 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Attribution and Formatting
+Quiz: Attribution and Formatting

 The student will complete 3 short-answer, 2 essay, 3 true/false, and 12 multiple-choice questions on attribution and biblical principles related to honesty and integrity.
 Each essay question must be answered with a minimum of 200 words and address all aspects of the question at hand.
 Sources used must be included within the answer(s).
 The student will have 1 hour and 15 minutes to complete this test.

 The student will compose a 1-2 sentence Research Purpose Statement that concisely aligns with the research topic and propose a 500-word (1-2 pages) Outline of the research paper.
 The outline must include a minimum of 5 key points essential to exploring and/or supporting the research purpose statement and must identify at least 3 germane scholarly sources.

 The student will prepare an Annotated Bibliography related to the policy issue chosen for the Research Paper.
 The Annotated Bibliography must summarize and/or describe 8–10 prospective scholarly sources for use in the research paper and must be 3–5 pages.
 The majority of sources must be no older than 10 years.
 Formatting must follow current Turabian Author-Date style.